-If the compressor has five ring pistons which are to be reused, they should be checked for scores, cracks or enlarged ring grooves; replace pistons if any of these conditions are found.
-Measure each piston with a micrometer in relation to the cylinder bore diameter to be sure the clearance is between .002 in. (.051 mm) minimum and .004 in. (.102 mm) maximum.
+Check pistons for scores, cracks or enlarged ring grooves; replace pistons if any of these conditions are found.
+Measure each piston with a micrometer in relation to the cylinder bore diameter to be sure the clearance is between 0.002 in. minimum and 0.004 in. maximum.

-Check fit of wrist pins in pistons.
-Wrist pin clearance should be from .0000 in. to .0006 in. (.015 mm).
-Check fit of wrist pin in connecting rod bushing.
-This clearance should not exceed .0007 in. (.018 mm).
+Check fit of wrist pins on pistons and connecting rod bushings.
+Wrist pin should be a light press fit in pistons.
+If wrist pin is loose fit, the pin, piston, or both should be replaced.
+Check fit of wrist pin in connecting rod bushing by rocking the piston.
+This clearance should not exceed 0.0015 in.
 Replace wrist pin bushings if excessive clearance is found.
 Wrist pin bushings should be reamed after being pressed into connecting rods.
 Replace used wrist pin lock wires.
-Compressors manufactured after December, 1977, will have Teflon plugs in each end of the wrist pins instead of the lockwire.
-The Teflon plugs (piece number 292392) may be used instead of the lockwires on all compressors (see Fig. 3).
+Tu-Flo® 400 compressors manufactured after September 1977 will have Teflon plugs in each end of the wrist pins instead of the lock wire.
+The Teflon plugs (pc. no. 292392) may be used instead of the lock wires on all compressors.
+See Fig. 22.